potocpav/potocpav.github.io/_posts/2020-05-01-designing-a-gui-framework.markdown

 This function is more of a curiosity, because you can use The Elm Architecture directly, without any glue code whatsoever.

+Using the Elm architecture is the most obvious way to program in Concur.
+It looks something like this:

+1. **View**: You create a widget tree from application state using spatial composition.
+The simple event types of widgets are transformed into one big event type, which represents all the events your component or application supports.
+This is forced by the nature of Concur, as it insists on spatially composing only widgets with the same event type.
+2. **Update**: These events are passed by the temporal composition primitives into an update "widget", which takes the old application state and an event, and produces new application state.
+3. The new application state is passed recursively, or by a loop, back into **View**.

+You can create multiple independent View-Update loops in your application, effectively separating different components at arbitrary granularity.
+This naturally leads to flexible and clean design, even in complex applications.

 # Why hasn't it been done before?